 A method of construction that mimics hand-knotted rugs but is much easier to make.
 Threads are punched through a pre-fabricated backing and held together with special glue, a secondary backing is then applied to protect the knots.
 The surface of the rug can be cut in different ways to give a multi-layer or three-dimensional effects.
 The result is a high quality and durable rug.

-Rugs made of a natural plant fibre that is grown mainly in South East Asia.
+Rugs made of a natural plant fiber that is grown mainly in South East Asia.
 Original use for Jute was doormats as they are very hard wearing and extremely durable.

-Uncut pile where the yarns remain unlevelled.
+Uncut pile where the yarns remain unleavened.
 This gives the rug extra durability and minimises tracking.

 Machine Made Rugs